Lunarexxy/Sims4-to-TU-converter/README.md

 ## Big thanks to

-* Lina, for showing me the SimRipper tool, and being the first to ask if I could import her Sim, which directly led to the creation of this script.
+*Lina*, for showing me the SimRipper tool, and being the first to ask if I could import her Sim, which directly led to the creation of this script.

-* Josh W, for making a guide in 2018 on [how to import models into Tower Unite](https://www.youtube.com/watch?v=aYnYWDALONI) (I learned the essential steps from this)
+*Josh W*, for making a guide in 2018 on [how to import models into Tower Unite](https://www.youtube.com/watch?v=aYnYWDALONI) (I learned the essential steps from this)

-* Redoo, Skullasaurus, Laurie, and others, for offering many different Sim models to learn from and practice on.
+*Redoo*, *Skullasaurus*, *Laurie*, and others, for offering many different Sim models to learn from and practice on.

-* [Kiki](https://www.twitch.tv/KikiTheGeeky), for working on additional guides on how to rig the characters in Blender.
+[*Kiki*](https://www.twitch.tv/KikiTheGeeky), for working on additional guides on how to rig the characters in Blender.
 I'll link them here when they're ready!